Stay Out Stay Alive

 Mines and Quarries are not Playgrounds

 Every year, dozens of people are injured or killed at active and abandoned mine sites.
-In 2016, 1 person died in Pennsylvania while trespassing and swimming in an abandoned quarry.
-In 2015, 2 people died in Pennsylvania, and in 2014, 5 people died in the U.S. while trespassing at mines and quarries.
-One of them was in Pennsylvania.
-Every single one of these tragedies that could have been avoided.
+Fortunately, there have been no fatalities from citizens entering these sites in 2017 and 2018.
+However, one person died while trespassing and swimming in an abandoned Pennsylvania quarry in 2016 and two people died in 2015.
+In 2014, 5 people died in the U.S. while trespassing at mines and quarries and one of those fatalities was in Pennsylvania.
+Every single one of these tragedies could have been avoided.

 The Pennsylvania Department of Environmental Protection (DEP) has partnered with the U.S. Mine Safety and Health Administration, other state agencies and the active mining industry to promote the Stay Out Stay Alive campaign.
 The goal of this nationwide effort is to educate the public, particularly young people, about the dangers of abandoned and active mines.
 DEP is visiting schools and community groups to discuss the dangers of these sites.